UBMI-IFC/Tutoriales-IFC/singleCellNeuro/allenBrainCellAtlas.md

 ![abca_mouseTranscriptomicInfo](/Tutoriales-IFC/assets/scneuropics/abca2.png)

 - Now, before clicking into the "Explore the data in the ABC Atlas" section take a moment to follow the [link](https://alleninstitute.github.io/abc_atlas_access/intro.html) that provide more information on the composition and methods to accessing datasets.
 By following said link you can access a very complete documentation on the data available on the website and Allen Institute servers.
+We are going to use such links on a upcomming step of this tutorial.

-- Once you have explored datasets documentation, enjoy the interactive experience on the [online data visualizer](https://knowledge.brain-map.org/data/LVDBJAW8BI5YSS1QUBG/explore).
+- Enjoy the interactive experience on the [online data visualizer](https://knowledge.brain-map.org/data/LVDBJAW8BI5YSS1QUBG/explore).

 ![abca_mouseAltasFirstTime](/Tutoriales-IFC/assets/scneuropics/abca-warning.png)